AA/PPS 02.03.20 - Maintenance and Improvement of Quality in Teaching

 AWARDS FOR HIGH QUALITY IN TEACHING

-An Award for Excellence in Online Teaching is administered by the Distance and Extended Learning Steering Committee, which annually distributes a call for nominations for this award.
+An Award for Excellence in Online Teaching is administered by the Distance and Extended Learning Steering Committee, who annually distributes a call for nominations for this award.

 EVALUATION OF TEACHING

-Texas State University requires departments/schools to evaluate their faculty members at least once annually to provide for self-development; identify, reinforce, and share the strengths of faculty; extend opportunities for continuous professional development; and provide for identifying and strengthening the role of faculty members in their academic units (AA/PPS No. 04.02.10, Performance Evaluation of Continuing Faculty and Post-Tenure Review, AA/PPS No. 04.02.11, Performance Evaluation of Non-Continuing Non-tenure Line Faculty).
+Texas State requires departments and schools to evaluate their faculty members at least once annually to provide for self-development; identify, reinforce, and share the strengths of faculty; extend opportunities for continuous professional development; and provide for identifying and strengthening the role of faculty members in their academic units (see AA/PPS No. 04.02.10, Performance Evaluation of Continuing Faculty and Post-Tenure Review, AA/PPS No. 04.02.11, Performance Evaluation of Non-Continuing Non-tenure Line Faculty).
 Furthermore, expectations for tenured and tenure-track faculty normally should include clearly documented evidence of high-quality teaching.
 This evaluation is intended to benefit the faculty member and improve faculty performance.
 Teaching is a significant factor in all faculty evaluation.
-Specific procedures of formative evaluation are determined by the departments/schools.
+Specific procedures for formative evaluation are determined by the departments or schools.

 The evaluation also provides information that may be used in tenure and promotion recommendations, the awarding of performance and merit raises, and decisions regarding the retention of faculty.

-The university requires that instructors should be routinely evaluated by their students as detailed in AA/PPS No. 02.03.01, Conduct and Planning of Courses under the section on Student.
-The method and frequency of evaluation are determined by the instructor’s department/school.
-A common departmental/school end-of-course student evaluation is administered in undergraduate and graduate courses to derive student perceptions of instruction.
-In compliance with HB2504, a common university-wide end-of-course student perception of instruction survey is administered for each undergraduate organized class.
+The university requires that instructors be routinely evaluated by their students as detailed in AA/PPS No. 02.03.01, Conduct and Planning of Courses under the section on student perceptions of instruction.
+The method and frequency of evaluations are determined by the instructor’s department or school.
+A common departmental or school end-of-course student evaluation is administered in undergraduate and graduate courses to derive student perceptions of instruction.
+In compliance with HB 2504, a common university-wide end-of-course student perception of instruction survey is administered for each organized undergraduate class.

 INSTRUCTION IN TEACHING

-The Office of Academic Development and Assessment offers workshops and other programming to advance faculty in the area of teaching and learning.
+Faculty Development offers workshops and other programming to advance faculty in the area of teaching and learning.
 All faculty members are encouraged to participate in these programs as well as those offered by other university groups or offices.

-There is a strongly asserted expectation that first-year tenure-track faculty members participate in the Program for Excellence in Teaching and Learning sponsored by the Office of Academic Development and Assessment.
+There is a strongly asserted expectation that first-year tenure-track faculty members participate in the Scholarship and Teaching Excellence Program sponsored by Faculty Development.